-Our Office of Affirmative Action enforces these policies and assists in educating the campus community about acceptable and unacceptable behaviors.
+Our Office of Affirmative Action (now Office for Equal Opportunity) enforces these policies and assists in educating the campus community about acceptable and unacceptable behaviors.
 Our Office of Student Life and Diversity offers a variety of leadership programs and activities to help students participate in a civil community.
 Our Office of Human Resources provides training and orientation for employees.
 And our Office of Multicultural Professional Development supports faculty and staff in a variety of ways to enhance their skills.
-Please contact these offices with your concerns and guestions.
+Please contact these offices with your concerns and questions.

 William M. Plater, Acting Chancellor, January 2003.
+Under review by IFC Faculty Affairs Committee 12/2009.